-The sight of empty storefronts has become all too common in many areas, presenting a significant challenge for communities.
+The sight of empty storefronts has become increasingly common in many areas, presenting a significant challenge to communities.
 A key factor exacerbating this problem is the prevalence of unrealistic rents at the local level.
-When rental prices for commercial spaces are set at exorbitant levels, businesses struggle to afford and sustain their operations, ultimately leading to closure.
+When commercial rental prices are set at exorbitant levels, businesses struggle to afford and sustain their operations, ultimately leading to financial hardship and closure.

 Balancing Act: The Struggle to Fill Empty Store Fronts